Tom-van-Woudenberg/test_jupytext/book/some_content/text_and_code.md

   name: python3
 ---

-# Text and code
+# Text and code with output

 ```{custom_download_link} text_and_code.md
 :text: "myst:md"
 ```

 This page has both a ipynb and md version.
-It's referenced to by the toc with a `.ipynb`.
+It's referenced to by the toc with a `.ipynb` so that the output is visible here too.
 A download link replacer thing is added with:

 ````
 ```{custom_download_link} text_and_code.md